 The largest gasoline fuel consumption is calculated for the Commercial/Institutional (1A4a) sector related to the use of household and gardening machinery.
 For these types of machinery, a somewhat smaller gasoline fuel consumption is calculated for the Residential (1A4b) sector.
 For household and gardening equipment, especially from 2001-2006, a significant fuel consumption increase is apparent due to considerable growth in the machinery stock.
-The gasoline fuel consumption development for Agriculture/Forestry/Fisheries (1A4c) is due to the gradual phasing out of gasoline fuelled agricultural tractors until 2005 and the gradual increase in the use of ATV's from the mid-2000s.
+The gasoline fuel consumption development for Agriculture/Forestry/Fisheries (1A4c) is due to the gradual phasing out of gasoline-fuelled agricultural tractors until 2005 and the gradual increase in new sales of ATV's from the mid 2000s until 2011, followed by a decrease in new sales of ATV's from 2011 forward.

-In terms of residual oil, there has been a substantial decrease in the fuel consumption for regional ferries.
+In terms of residual oil there has been a substantial decrease in the fuel consumption for regional ferries.
 The fuel consumption decline is most significant from 1991-1994 and from 1995-1997.

 The considerable variations from one year to another in military jet fuel consumption are due to planning and budgetary reasons, and the passing demand for flying activities.
-Consequently, for some years, a certain amount of jet fuel stock building might disturb the real picture of aircraft fuel consumption.
+Consequently, for some years, a certain amount of jet fuel stock-building might disturb the real picture of aircraft fuel consumption.
 Civil aviation has decreased until 2004, since the opening of the Great Belt Bridge in 1997, both in terms of number of flights and total jet fuel consumption.
-From 2011 to 2012, the total consumption of jet fuel decreased significantly due to a drop in the number of domestic flights.
+From 2011 to 2012, the total consumption of jet fuel decreased significantly due to a drop in the number of domestic flights, and in 2020 a huge decline in jet fuel consumption is noted due to the impact of COVID-19 on flight travel demand.